 “My name is Harry.
 I am misunderstood.
 The nice human ladies at the shelter where I’m staying understand me, but they can’t give me everything that I need.
 I really need a stable home, where I feel safe, where someone will love me unconditionally, despite my anxiety and fearful outbursts.
 I didn’t have a great start in life, being a kitten was hard, separated from my brothers and sisters much too soon, I didn’t get to learn what I’m supposed to do, what I should be afraid of and what I shouldn’t.
 I have been to stay with a few different humans, but none of them understood me.
 It’s not their fault, they don’t really speak my language.
 They do try, but it’s a hard one to master.
 I really like being around humans and love it when I have cuddles and a head massage, but I get scared and spooked easily, my hearing is so keen I can hear every little noise and sometimes it frightens me for a moment.
 Sometimes I’m not sure when I’m playing and when I’m getting too rough.
-For a little while now the nice ladies here have been giving me a meaty treat each day with something inside it, it has made me feel much better, but I do still sometimes get spooked, although my outbursts aren’t as bad as they were and are much rarer.
 I really need to live with someone who knows my language and can help me to see the world differently, they must have patience and can’t rush me.
 I need someone that has had a cat like me before so they know why I am how I am.
 I just need someone to give me a chance.”

 Harry came to the shelter originally back in December 2016.
 His previous owner couldn’t care for him any more and Harry’s life wasn’t great.
 Being separated from his siblings at only 8 weeks old and sold from a pet shop, he has some behavioural difficulties.